AEM Undergraduate Handbook

 This program is now only for students that need to maintain full time status while doing an internship during a Fall or Spring semester.
 The courses AEM 4796 and 4896 no longer count as technical electives.

 The Aerospace Engineering Intern Program provides students with an industrial experience during their junior and senior years.
 This experience helps students gain an understanding of an engineer's role in industry while earning technical elective credits.

-Students apply for the Intern Program at the time they apply for upper division or after they have already been admitted.
-Students applying for the program should have a 2.7 or better GPA.
+Students apply for the Intern Program at the time they apply for upper division courses or after they have already been admitted.
+Students applying for the program should have a minimum GPA of 2.7.
 Intern Program job opportunities are posted in Akerman Hall as they are received.